 To Christians, to churches, to the Church: you need apologetics.
 This is not an option.
 Through this post I hope to convince you that it is not an option.

 First, what is Christian apologetics?
 Generally, it can be considered that branch in Christian theology which seeks to provide rational warrant for Christianity’s truth claims.
+However, we ought not make that mean “rational according to a modernist mindset”.
+Christian apologetics ought to contextualize itself to be able to communicate truth in any cultural moment, even our current post-postmodern one.

 Truth claims.
 That’s the first thing we have to realize.
 Christianity makes truth claims (so does every other religion; and relativism; and someone claiming the earth is round; but I digress).
 That is to say, Christianity makes a claim about the way reality actually is.
 To say God exists is to say he actually exists, independent of human thought.
 To say Jesus is God is to say that He actually is, in fact – whether someone likes it or not or thinks it or not – the real, living God.